My name is Liton Majumdar, and I am a faculty member at India’s first multidisciplinary and interdisciplinary

-I lead the Exoplanets and Planetary Formation Group, where we explore the exciting frontiers of how planets are born
+where I lead the Exoplanets and Planetary Formation Group and explore how planets are born and how they evolve.
+I also hold a

 NASA Jet Propulsion Laboratory, California Institute of Technology